• Use Tab, Shift + Tab, and Arrow keys to traverse the menu. Typing a letter when in a sub-menu moves to the item beginning with that letter.

 So where is such a proof?
 Good question.

-Despite the many claims to the contrary, Gödel’s proof is not a rigorous proof.
+Despite the many claims to the contrary, Gödel’s proof (see online English translation of Gödel’s original proof or English translation of Gödel’s original proof, PDF file) is not a rigorous proof.
 The key part of Gödel’s proof is the part that he calls his Fifth Proposition.
 The entire result of his theorem depends on this Fifth Proposition.
 But Gödel only provides a brief outline of how you might create a proof - and thereby makes a leap of faith that is not acceptable for a proof to be considered a rigorous mathematical proof.[Footnote 2]

 So, you might ask, why has Gödel’s proof been accepted by mathematicians as a theorem?
 That’s another good question.
 There are several possible reasons: